TanStack/form/docs/framework/lit/quick-start.md

 #form = new TanstackFormController(this, formConfig)
 ```

-In this example `this`references to the instance of your `LitElement` in which you want to use Tanstack Form.
+In this example `this` references the instance of your `LitElement` in which you want to use TanStack Form.

 To wire a form element in your template up with Tanstack Form simply use the `field` method of `TanstackFormController`:
 ```ts